Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  :param reason: int

- This callback is called whenever the IP connection is connected, possible reasons are:
+ This callback is called whenever the IP Connection is connected, possible reasons are:

  * CONNECT_REASON_REQUEST (0): Connection established after request from user.